Streetlight Improvement Program

 Lighting Technology Upgrades for Dominion-owned Lights

 The same potential environmental benefits and reliability improvements from LED technology apply to the large inventory of Dominion Energy (DE) owned streetlights.
 The County has been working with DE to convert its approximately 11,000 lights to LED technology.
 The Conversion Project for the DE lights was created in 2020 with a goal to complete the conversion of all 11,000 lights in five years.
-The current project is expected to finish two years ahead of schedule.
+The conversion of the DE owned streetlights has been substantially completed ahead of schedule.
+Due to the change of luminaires, a significant cost savings on the monthly fee has been realized.

 Ownership Clean-up Projects